Home

 Substitutions

-• Use another mild cheese - like Monteray Jack, or marble cheese - in place of the Cheddar.
+• Use another mild cheese - like Monterey Jack, or marble cheese - in place of the Cheddar.
 Or use a medium or sharp Cheddar.

 • Use another vinegar (like white vinegar or wine vinegar) instead of cider vinegar.